akullpp/awesome-java/README.md

 - [MapStruct](https://github.com/mapstruct/mapstruct) - Code generator that simplifies mappings between different bean types, based on a convention-over-configuration approach.
 - [ModelMapper](https://github.com/jhalterman/modelmapper) - Intelligent object mapping library that automatically maps objects to each other.
 - [Orika](https://github.com/orika-mapper/orika) - JavaBean-mapping framework that recursively copies (among other capabilities) data from one object to another.
+- [reMap](https://github.com/remondis-it/remap) - Lambda & Method Handle-based mapping of objects to objects.
+Code (no annotations) is only needed when objects have different names.
 - [Selma](https://github.com/xebia-france/selma) - Annotation processor-based bean mapper.

 ### Build